Thada-Jirajaras/Pneumonia-Detection-From-Chest-X-Rays/README.md

 **Description of Validation Dataset:**

 The validation dataset is an imbalanced dataset containing 20% pneumonia cases and a total of 1430 images sampled from the Original Dataset (112,120 chest X-ray images with 14 (unique) disease and 'No Finding' labels from 30,805 unique patients).
+Also, all samples in validation dataset are not included in the training dataset.

 ![validation_dataset](image/validation_dataset.png)